The future of the digital telco: Paths to CSP profitability

 1. Business model pressures

-Aggressive end-to-end enterprise reinvention and bold structural transformation – often fuelled by a new approach to partnerships – can accelerate progress within compressed timelines.
+Aggressive end-to-end enterprise reinvention and bold structural transformation – often fueled by a new approach to partnerships – can accelerate progress within compressed timelines.

 2. Evolving customer exceptions